 How Long Does it Take to Detox From Prescription Drugs?

-Part of the concern some people have about entering a detox program is that they wonder how long does it take to detox from prescription drugs.
-The average time it takes to detox from prescription drugs ranges from 5 days to 2 weeks.
 Factors that contribute to how long it takes to complete the detox process include how many substances were used, the length of time of the addiction, and the typical amount of drugs consumed.
 A person’s current physical and mental health may also factor into the detox time, as well as the number and severity of withdrawal symptoms they experience.

 Prescription Drug Withdrawal Timeline and Symptoms

-Amphetamines: Withdrawal symptoms typically start within a day of the last dosage and last for up to 2 weeks.
+- Amphetamines: Withdrawal symptoms typically start within a day of the last dosage and last for up to 2 weeks.

-Barbituates: Withdrawal symptoms can start within 8 to 12 hours after the last dosage.
+- Barbiturates: Withdrawal symptoms can start within 8 to 12 hours after the last dosage.
 They begin to lessen around day 4 and end after 1 week to 10 days.

-Opioids: Withdrawal symptoms can begin within a few hours after the last dosage.
+- Opioids: Withdrawal symptoms can begin within a few hours after the last dosage.
 The most intense symptoms are felt during the first 4 days, with most symptoms ending around 8 to 10 days.

-Stimulants: Withdrawal symptoms may begin within 12 hours of the last dosage.
+- Stimulants: Withdrawal symptoms may begin within 12 hours of the last dosage.
 They last between 10 to 14 days.

 Detox withdrawal symptoms can include: